-Planning your dream trip to the USA and trip to Disneyland, CA?
-Us too!
+Planning your dream trip to the USA and a trip to Disneyland?
+We are here to help!

-If you asked our kids what is the one place they want to go in the US – the answer would be Disneyland.
+If you asked our kids what is the one place they wanted to go in the US, the answer would be Disneyland.

-No shock there, and to be honest, us big kids are pretty excited about visiting Mickey’s house too.
-I mean, it the Happiest Place on Earth after all.
+Us big kids were pretty excited about visiting Mickey’s house too.
+I mean, it the Happiest Place on Earth after all, and one of the best places to visit in California.

 With so many hotels in Anaheim to choose from, it was no easy task researching the best hotels close to Disneyland and there are many things to consider when visiting Disneyland.